 Prof. Clementina Panella has lead excavations here since 1983, she knows the area, its history, and the difficulties involved.
 Describing Rome as “a city that eats itself”, she is adept at working in the honeycomb of structures 5m below street level, amid the foundations and utility ducts of buildings from multiple eras.
 During the past season of field work, the excavation reached below the present day water table causing understandable difficulties for the archaeologists.

-The goal for this project takes into account the requirements of funding archaeology, which includes excavation and field work, scientific support, laboratory study.
 The end point of the process is the sharing of information with the wider world, through academic publications, seminars and lectures, media articles and museum displays, informative publications for the public and workbooks in English.

 All donations will be allocated to the project, regardless of whether the goal is reached.